prantlf/jsonlint/benchmarks/results/errorReportingQuality.md

 ### [JSON5]

 A short and technical message.
-Structured information about the error contains only the line and column, bot not the offset.
+Structured information about the error contains only the line and column, but not the offset.

+The context information can be added using the line and column of the error.

+### [JSON6]

+A short and technical message.
+Extra information about the error is appended to the error message.
+It contains the offset, the line and column, and an excerpt of the invalid input.

 The context information can be added using the line and column of the error.